Free Mortgage Tool

 Most mortgages in Portugal for non-residents use a Variable Rate indexed to the Euribor (3, 6, or 12 months) plus a margin called the Spread.

-- Spread: The bank's profit margin, typically ranging from 0.7% to 1.5% for strong profiles.
+- Spread: The bank's profit margin, typically 0.7% to 1.5% for strong profiles.

-Loan-to-Value (LTV) for Non-Residents
+Loan-to-Value for Non-Residents

 - 60% to 70% LTV for most applicants.

-- 75% to 80% LTV is possible for exceptional financial profiles.
+- 75% to 80% LTV for exceptional financial profiles.

 This means you will typically need a deposit of at least 20% to 30%, plus funds for taxes and fees.